smsharma/mining-for-substructure-lens/README.md

 subhalo mass function with successive simulated observations.
 - [live_inference_both.gif](figures/live_inference_both.gif) and
-[live_inference_with_images.gif](figures/live_inference_with_images.gif) combine the evolution of both posteriors, the latter also shows the simulated observed lensed images.
+[live_inference_with_images.gif](figures/live_inference_with_images.gif) combine the evolution of both posteriors, the latter (shown at the top of this readme) also includes the simulated observed lensed images.

 ## Code